Pingbox/Ama.fans.chainlink-client/README.md

 - [] Handling fork chains requests failing on the chainlink.
 - [] Setting up ReverseRegistrar.
 - [] Setting owner of the Logic contract through UpgradeAndCall call from TranparentUpgradeableProxy.
-- [] Multiple servers for handing chainlink requests from the operator.sol.
+- [Done] Multiple servers for handing chainlink requests from the operator.sol.
 - [Done] Reduce the fee required by Operator.sol to fulfil requests, Right now it stands at 1 Link which is too high.
 - [Done]Deployment on Avalanche and Arbitrum to check the cost fo transactions.
 - [Done] Integration of AMAClient.sol with Posts.sol contracts to ease address/name resolution.